mparchment/salsabil-io/src/content/blog/lugha.md

 - *Ham’ al-Hawami’* by Jalal al-Din al-Suyuti

 This work is one of the best books ever written on nahw.
 He relied heavily on *al-Tadhyil* by Abu Hayyan in this work.
-Supplement it by reading *al-Muzhil* by the same author, an encycleopedic work that gathers various discussions in an accessible manner such that it can be used as a starting point for futher research and exploation.
+Supplement it by reading *al-Muzhil* by the same author, an encycleopedic work that gathers various discussions in an accessible manner such that it can be used as a starting point for further research and exploration.

-- *Mughni al-Labib* by Ibn Hisham al-Ansari

 - *Tashil al-Fawa’id* by Abu Abdullah b.
 Malik

 Studying this book and its commentaries is very beneficial, the most of which is Abu Hayyan’s *al-Tadhyil wa’l-Takmil*, as he often disagrees with Ibn Malik.
 This should be coupled with al-Damamini’s excellent commentary, who was also very independent and made many i’tiradhat on many before him, including Abu Hayyan.
 When it comes to Ibn Malik, he refines and critiques his opinions, even his choice of words.

+- *Mughni al-Labib* by Ibn Hisham al-Ansari

 - *Al-Kafiyah* by Abu 'Amr b. al-Hajib